MichaelCade/90DaysOfDevOps/Days/day16.md

 ![](Images/Day16_Linux11.png)

-- `/etc` Likely the most important folder on your Linux system, this is where the majority of your configuration files.
+- `/etc` Likely the most important folder on your Linux system, this is where the majority of your configuration files are.

 ![](Images/Day16_Linux12.png)